FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 ### Messages

-<span class="autonumber"></span>Message when starting the supervisor and all components
+Message when starting the supervisor and all components